 He holds a B.A. (with honors) from Grinnell College, where he majored in English and philosophy, and he earned an MLIS at the University of Iowa.

 David Rothman founded and publishes TeleRead, believed to be the oldest English-language site devoted to general news and views on e-books, including library uses.
 He is a former poverty-beat reporter and has written on the national digital library cause for publications ranging from TheAtlantic.com to the Chronicle of Higher Education and the Chronicle Of Philanthropy.
-As a writer, he is a copyright holder, but he is well-known online for his advocacy of less restrictive copyright law.
+As a writer, he is a copyright holder, but he is well-known in the e-book world for his advocacy of less restrictive copyright law.
+David believes in balanced copyright.

 For time reasons—Tom has been snowed under with work-related matters and is not presently involved in day-to-day operation of this site, although he hopes to share commentaries when time allows—David is the primary contributor.
 Like David, Tom believes in the need for separate public and academic digital systems.
 In fact, it was he who sensitized David to the importance of this issue.

 Jim Duncan, a 2011 LJ Mover and Shaker, has a focused mission: promote strategies for next-generation library and IT services while representing libraries as intrepid digital pioneers.
 Read Jim’s series on the national digital library issue, as well as essays he coauthored with David for Library Journal and Education Week, where they called for a national digital library endowment.
 He can be found on LinkedIn (jamesmduncan) or Twitter (@duncanjlib).

 Jim is executive director of the Colorado Library Consortium and earlier worked as director of networking and resource sharing for the Colorado Library.
 He has also been an academic librarian at the University of Iowa, Thomas Jefferson University, and the Balch Institute for Ethnic Studies.